What is pericardiectomy?

 A fibrous sac called the pericardium surrounds the heart.
-This sac has two thin layers
+This sac has 2 thin layers

 with fluid between them.
-This fluid reduces friction as the two layers rub against
+This fluid reduces friction as the 2 layers rub against each

 inflammation can cause it to become stiff and thick.
 When this happens, the heart